Mature Masculine

 The Orphan wanders aimlessly without purpose or preparation, lost in his own confusion.
 The Homebody never leaves the familiar and stagnates in comfortable mediocrity.
 The Mature Warrior explores with both courage and wisdom, balancing risk with discernment.

 Courage: The Warrior faces the fear that comes with unfamiliarity.
-He acts despite not knowing what he'll find, moving forward when others retreat.
+He acts despite not knowing what he'll find.
+He moves forward when others retreat.

 Preparation: The Warrior prepares thoroughly for exploration.
 He doesn't venture unprepared into dangerous territory or unknown challenges.